Configure boundary groups for Configuration Manager

 Manually switch to a new software update point

-In addition to using fallback, you can use Client Notification to manually force a device to switch to a new software update point.
+Along with fallback, use client notification to manually force a device to switch to a new software update point.

 When you switch to a new server, the devices use fallback to find that new server.
 Review your boundary group configurations.
-Ensure that your software update points are in the correct boundary groups before you start this change.
+Before you start this change, make sure that your software update points are in the correct boundary groups.

 For more information, see Manually switch clients to a new software update point.